The History of Marijuana: A Long & Turbulent Tale

 Why was hemp made illegal in 1937?

-Besides the fact that at the time it was impossible to determine the extremely low traces of THC, there were money matters.
+Besides the fact that, at the time, it was impossible to determine the extremely low traces of THC, the main reason was money.
 Hemp had a wide application as a material (it still does).
 It threatened to replace paper, which would mean huge losses to the cellulose industry.

 The petrochemical industry was/is a strong competitor regarding fiber production too.
 For example, the Rockefeller family, who ruled the oil industry, did not take to hemp-sourced ethanol, which was used for Henry Ford’s Model T.

-The history of marijuana was tempered with.
+The history of marijuana in America was tempered with.
 Otherwise, we would probably all have cars running on hemp fuel.
-Marijuana prohibition changed our lives on levels we can hardly imagine.

-Hardly any article on the history of medical marijuana is complete without him.
 The Chinese emperor is thought to be the first person ever who made a record about medical marijuana.
-Nevertheless, this is just another common marijuana myth.
+He used marijuana as a medication for gout, rheumatism, menstrual problems, malaria, and absent-mindedness.